PhilippSchuette/PackagingTest/README.rst

 ---------------

 This repo also contains examples on how to implement some basic logging capabilities.
 At the moment, logging is done in `module1.py` only.
+An example on how to manipulate the logger of an imported package is contained in `module2.py`: Here we can set the logger level of stuff imported from `module1.py` by giving a level on the command line.

 ----
 ToDo